How to Create A Word Document in C#

 The IronWord library is a robust C# DOCX library developed by Iron Software.
 It offers an intuitive API for building, editing, and exporting Word documents without the need to install Microsoft Office or Word Interop.
 With support for various .NET versions and platforms, IronWord simplifies the process of working with Word files in different environments.

-IronWord works even with installing the Word app.
+IronWord works even without installing the Word app.
 Microsoft Word Interop is not required to create a Word Doc.

 Cross-Platform Support